Copenhagen November 25-26, 2025

 Moderator

-• Jes Broeng, Director and Professor, DTU Centre for Technology Entrepreneurship
+• Jes Broeng, Director and Professor, DTU Centre for Technology Entrepreneurship (Jes Broeng bio)

 Co-organized by DIREC – Digital Research Centre Denmark.

+Europe is lagging behind the US and China in the field of digital technology.
+We do not and will probably not get a unified market or the same venture capital anytime soon.
+Maybe we need to rewrite the rules for creating digital startups.
 In this session, we will discuss how to learn from global tech companies, extract the best practices from them, and apply these insights to create scalable tech companies in Europe that leverage our strengths and research positions.
 If we need to get ahead, we need to strengthen our ability to envision a new future, where we define the rules and the playing field.
+In this session, we will learn from seasoned entrepreneurs and discuss how to create more digital startups in Europe, as well as how the Commission can support this vision.

 Co-organized by Open Innovation in Science (OIS) Centre, Aarhus University.